Dyersburg Army Air Base: Heavy Bomber Training

 Dyersburg AAB was placed under the Army Air Forces II Bomber Command on 1 February 1943, and the 346th Bombardment Group was assigned to the field on 26 February with four training squadrons.
 The 502d and 505th Bombardment squadrons provided B-24 Liberator training, while the 503d and 504th Bombardment squadrons provided B-17 Flying Fortress combat crew training.

+The first fatal accident occurred on April 17, 1943, when a B-17F, piloted by 2nd Lieut.
+James Koller of Reading, PA, crashed in a landing accident 3 miles north of the airfield.
+The aircraft was completely destroyed in the crash.
+Also killed in the crash were Claud Zimmerman of Hooversville, PA and Robert McCune of New Castle, PA.

 Training conducted at the field were second and third phases of combat crew training.
 These phases of training were designed to train flight crew members of the heavy bombers to blend their individual skills together into a team.
 Second phase training was focused on bombing, gunnery and flying the aircraft under instrument flight conditions.
 These training missions were flown with full crews.
 Third phase training emphasized squadron and group operations, especially with formation flying in the combat "box" which was developed by Eighth Air Force to maximize the firepower of the bomber aircraft while also maximizing its defenses against attacking enemy fighters.
 Also long distance navigation, target identification was taught along with mock combat runs over targets.

 Ground synthetic training devices, such as the Celestial Navigation Tower were also used.
 This device simulated flying conditions in any weather, day or night and taught instrument flying, radio navigation and also flying by stars at night.
 Another training device was called the "ditching pond" which taught heavy bomber pilots how to perform controlled water landings.